makkbe/PSD25D/README.md

 As this is work in progress, there are quite a few limitations still:

 1. Field of view is not calculated automatically;
-1. Scale and depth is not calculated correctly;
+1. Scale and depth are not calculated correctly;